tomy2105/KnowledgeNotes/cpp/cpp11.md

 Keyword `decltype` can be used to determine the type of expression at compile-time.

-The type denoted by `decltype` can be different from the type deduced by `auto`.
+The type denoted by `decltype` can be different from the type deduced by `auto`. `auto` always deduces a non-reference type while `auto&&` always deduces a reference type.
+However, `decltype` can deduce a reference or non-reference type, based on the value category of the expression and the nature of the expression.

 ```cpp
 #include <vector>